 Print the floating-point register set of the representative thread.
 If a thread is specified, the floating point registers of that thread are displayed.
 The thread expression should be one of the thread identifiers described under Thread Support, above.

-List the available output format characters for use with the /, \, ?, and = formatting dcmds.
+List the available output format characters for use with the /, \, ?, and = formatting dcmds, which match regular expression RE or all of them if no regular expression is given.
 The formats and their use is described under Formatting dcmds, above.

 Evaluate the specified command string, and then print the old value of dot if the new value of dot is non-zero.
 If the command contains whitespace or metacharacters, it must be quoted.
 The ::grep dcmd can be used in pipelines to filter a list of addresses.